Menus for Nell's Art and Art Events

 “DeSantis’ Dearth of Understanding of America’s Past Fails Everyone in the Present.”
 Madam Chairman of the MacDowell Board, Fellow, and author Nell Painter identifies the recent efforts to censor history as a repetition of the past in a new essay on macdowell.org.

 Nell Painter: Art Can Prevail Over DeSantis’s Campaign Against History.
-“Here we are again,” she writes, “ace to face with powerful attempts to push Black Americans – our experiences, our struggles, and our thoughts – out of the American consciousness.”
+“Here we are again,” she writes, “face to face with powerful attempts to push Black Americans – our experiences, our struggles, and our thoughts – out of the American consciousness.”

 But, she continues, “the struggle to be heard and seen will also continue.
 Art will play its part in this process, for art’s reach is not so easily censored.
 MacDowell artists, like all artists, remain part of this story.”